-A Pocket Guide to Choosing a College: NSSE 2014 Answers from Students University of Science and Arts of Oklahoma Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
+A Pocket Guide to Choosing a College: NSSE 2016 Answers from Students University of Science and Arts of Oklahoma Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
 The topics explored are linked to previous research on student success in college.
 Results from NSSE can provide prospective students with insights into how they might learn and develop at a given college.
 To help in the college exploration process, NSSE developed A Pocket Guide to Choosing a College to give students and their families key questions to ask during campus visits.
-The following responses were provided by 92 USAO students on the 2014 survey.

-A Pocket Guide to Choosing a College is available at nsse.iub.edu/html/ pocket_guide.cfm
+A Pocket Guide to Choosing a College is available at nsse.indiana.edu/html/ pocket_guide.cfm

+The following responses were provided by 130 USAO students on the 2016 survey.
 Academics How much time do students spend studying each week?

-First-year (FY) students spent an average of 11 hours per week preparing for class while seniors spent an average of 15 hours per week.
+First-year (FY) students spent an average of 12 hours per week preparing for class while seniors spent an average of 14 hours per week.

-Do courses challenge students to do their best?^a 77% of FY students reported that their courses "highly" challenged them to do their best work.
+Do courses challenge students to do their best?^a 55% of FY students reported that their courses "highly" challenged them to do their best work.
 How much writing is expected?

-In an academic year, FY students estimated they were assigned an average of 28 pages of writing and seniors estimated an average of 76 pages.
+In an academic year, FY students estimated they were assigned an average of 29 pages of writing and seniors estimated an average of 79 pages.
 How much reading is expected?

-FY students estimated they spent an average of 3 hours per week on assigned reading, and seniors read 7 hours per week.
-How often do students make course presentations?^b 23% of FY students and 43% of seniors "frequently" gave course presentations.
-Do class discussions and assignments include the perspectives of diverse groups of people?^b 57% of FY students "frequently" included diverse perspectives in course discussions or assignments.
-Are students expected to use numbers or statistics throughout their coursework?^b 50% of FY students "frequently" used numerical information to examine a real-world problem or issue; 44% of seniors "frequently" reached conclusions based on their own analysis of numerical information.
-Experiences with Faculty Are faculty members accessible and supportive?^c 49% of FY students rated the quality of their interactions with faculty as "high."
+FY students estimated they spent an average of 5 hours per week on assigned reading, and seniors read 7 hours per week.
+How often do students make course presentations?^b 33% of FY students and 54% of seniors "frequently" gave course presentations.
+Do class discussions and assignments include the perspectives of diverse groups of people?^b 61% of FY students "frequently" included diverse perspectives in course discussions or assignments.
+Are students expected to use numbers or statistics throughout their coursework?^b 45% of FY students "frequently" used numerical information to examine a real-world problem or issue; 49% of seniors "frequently" reached conclusions based on their own analysis of numerical information.
+Experiences with Faculty How do students rate their interactions with faculty?^c 65% of FY students rated the quality of their interactions with faculty as "high."
 How often do students talk with faculty members or advisors about their career plans?^b

-47% of FY and 68% of seniors "frequently" discussed career plans with faculty.
+36% of FY and 59% of seniors "frequently" discussed career plans with faculty.
 Do faculty members clearly explain course goals and requirements?

-89% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
-Do students receive prompt and detailed feedback?d 78% of FY students and 76% of seniors said instructors "substantially" gave prompt and detailed feedback on tests or completed assignments.
+84% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
+Do students receive prompt and detailed feedback?d 63% of FY students and 65% of seniors said instructors "substantially" gave prompt and detailed feedback on tests or completed assignments.

-How often do students talk with faculty members outside class about what they are learning?^b 43% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.
+How often do students talk with faculty members outside class about what they are learning?^b 27% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.